kudobuilder/kudo/docs/cli.md

     + `par` is a `serial` collection of steps that has been `NOT ACTIVE`.
     + `run-step` is a `serial` step within the `par` step collection that has been `NOT ACTIVE`.

-This would translate to the following manual `kubectl` commands:
+For comparison, the according `kubectl` commands to retrieve the above information are:

 * `kubectl get instances` (to get the matching `FrameworkVersion`)
 * `kubectl describe frameworkversion upgrade-v1` (to get the current `PlanExecution`)
 * `kubectl describe planexecution up-deploy-493146000` (to get the status of the `Active-Plan`)

-The overall overview of all available plans can be found in `Spec.Plans` of the matching `FrameworkVersion`.
+Here, the overview of all available plans can be found in `Spec.Plans` of the matching `FrameworkVersion`:

 ```bash
 $ kubectl describe frameworkversion upgrade-v1